rthurston1/Team01-Web-Application-Cherish/team/reports/Liam-Campbell.md

 ### October 31 / Nov 1, 2024
   - **Task**: Started and finish summary page
-  - **Details**: Sam and I started the summary page, Sam did a good chunk of the layout and coding, I finished the styling.
+  - **Details**: Sam and I started the summary page, Sam did a good chunk of the layout and coding, I finished the styling and added the stats section.

+### November 3, 2024
+  - **Task** Weekly meeting
+  - **Details** Fulfilled notetaking for our weekly sunday meeting.
+Including with finishing touches on the summary page